eksiscloud/Varnish_6.x/README.md

 - default.vcl is doing general things
 - all-common.vcl is cleaning cookies etc.
 - all-vhost.vcl is including all virtual hosts
-- /sites-enabled/*.vcl are the sites
+- sites-enabled/*.vcl are the sites
-- /ext/bad-bot.vcl is killing bots and is quite useless because Nginx is doing same thing (error 444).
+- ext/filtering/bad-bot.vcl is killing bots and is quite useless because Nginx is doing same thing (error 444).
-- /ext/404.vcl is used to do some general 404- and 410 redirects (more or less just a test)
+- ext/404.vcl is used to do some general 404- and 410 redirects (more or less just a test)
-- /ext/403.vcl stops knockers.
+- ext/403.vcl stops knockers.
 Be really careful if you use something like this.
 It is easy to stop usefull stuff too.
-- /ext/monit.vcl is for monit and letsenctypt.vcl for Lets Encryt (it is from time I was trying Hitch; waste of time)
+- ext/monit.vcl is for monit and letsenctypt.vcl for Lets Encryt (it is from time I was trying Hitch; waste of time)
-- /error/*.html are special error pages, not in use
+- error/*.html are special error pages, not in use

 I'm using Fail2ban to ban IP of bots too.
 Overkill?

 I've tried comment everything but all I've done are quite basic things and self explaining.
 Some doesn't work or do weird things.

+This README isn't accurate and thing are changing all the time.
+Sorry, but I'm lazy and after all - this is more or less just another hobby to me.